Imtiyaj5791/DevOps-Journey/Linux/16-Bash-Scripting.md

 # Exit Codes  :
 #   0 - Disk usage is within the threshold
 #   1 - Disk usage has crossed the threshold
-#   2 - Script execution or command failure
 ###############################################################################

 # Threshold percentage after which an alert should be generated